trevor-trinh/worktree-cli/README.md

 The default editor will be used when creating new worktrees unless overridden with the `-e` flag.

-### Setup Worktree Commands
+### Setup Worktree Configuration

-You can define setup commands in one of two locations to automatically execute them when creating a new worktree:
+You can define setup commands in one of two locations to automatically execute them when using `wt setup`:

 1. **Cursor's format**: `.cursor/worktrees.json` in the repository root
 2. **Generic format**: `worktrees.json` in the repository root

 The tool checks for `.cursor/worktrees.json` first, then falls back to `worktrees.json`.

+**Note:** Setup scripts only run when using the `wt setup` command.
+The `wt new` command will not execute setup scripts.

 #### Format Options: